 I sorted through my fabric stash and decided to use this pretty grey and white striped stretchy knit fabric.
 It’s hard to see in these photos, but there are silvery threads woven around the grey stripe.
-I originally bought this fabric a few years back to make another wrap cardigan, but I figure if two years have gone by and a fabric has not been used for its original purpose- then it’s fair game for other projects!
+I originally bought this fabric a few years back to make another wrap cardigan, but I figure if two years have gone by and a piece of fabric has not been used for its original purpose- then it’s fair game for other projects!

-Ready to make a Dolman Top?
+Ready to Make a Dolman Top?

 - Up to 3/4 yard of 56 inch wide knit fabric.